This post may contain affiliate links indicated with a *. Read the full disclosure here

 Instructions

 These pants work great as-is or rolled up for walking along the beach.
-They turned out a little too big for Henry, but they’ll be perfect for warm fall days in a couple of months.
+They turned out a little too big for my son, but they’ll be perfect for warm fall days in a couple of months.

 Find the big list of all the upcycling tutorials I’ve created!